stakater/mto-docs/content/tutorials/dev-workspace/enabling-openshift-dev-workspace.md

-# Enabling DevWorkspace for Tenant's sandbox in Openshift
+# Enabling DevWorkspace for Tenant's sandbox in OpenShift

 ## DevWorkspaces metadata via Multi Tenant Operator

 DevWorkspaces require specific metadata on a namespace for it to work in it.
-With With Multi Tenant Operator (MTO), you can create sandbox namespaces for users of a Tenant, and then add the required metadata automatically on all sandboxes.
+With Multi Tenant Operator (MTO), you can create sandbox namespaces for users of a Tenant, and then add the required metadata automatically on all sandboxes.

 ## Required metadata for enabling DevWorkspace on sandbox